strawgate/fastmcp-agents/docs/advanced/code_agents/README.md

     ```

 2.  **Run the agent:**
-    You can run the agent by calling its `curate` method with a user message.
+    You can run the agent by calling its `perform_task` method with a user message.
 Since agents are asynchronous, you'll need to run this within an `asyncio` event loop.

     ```python
     async def main():
         user_message = "Hello, agent!
-How are you today?" response = await agent.curate(user_message)
+How are you today?" response = await agent.perform_task(user_message)
-        print(f"Agent Response: {response.content}")
+        print(f"Agent Response: {response}")

     if __name__ == "__main__":
         # Ensure your LLM provider environment variables are set (e.g., MODEL)